project-fifo/docs/jingles/machines.rst

 .. |filter entry area| image:: /_static/images/jingles/machines03.png

-2. Clicking on the |new machine button| will launch a new UI page which contains options relevant to new vm creation.
+2. Clicking on the |new machine button| will launch a new UI page which contains options relevant to new VM creation.

 .. |new machine button| image:: /_static/images/jingles/machines04.png